-During regular game time, each team shall have the right to request one time out, which shall be carried out, and be marked by a triple signal, as soon as play is interrupted.

-A time out may be requested at any time, including in connection with goals and penalty shots, but only by the team captain or a member of the team staff.
+1) During the match each team shall have the right to request one time out, which shall be carried out, and be marked by a triple signal, as soon as play is interrupted.
+A time out may be requested at any time, including in connection with goals and penalty shots, penalty shots after extra time excluded, but only by the team captain or a member of the team staff.
 A time out requested during an interruption shall be carried out immediately, but if the referees consider that this negatively affects the situation for the opposing team, the time out shall be carried out at the next interruption.
 A requested time out shall always be carried out, except after a goal, when the team may withdraw the request.
 A time out starts at the referees' additional signal when the teams are at their substitution zones and the referees at the secretariat.
+Another additional signal after 30 seconds marks the end of the time out.
+After a time out, play shall be resumed according to what caused the interruption.
+A penalized player is not allowed to participate in a time out.